ndriqa/Projekti-Oxygen/README.md

 Find the number - Oxygen Project

 This is the goal:
-  *Find the three-digits number*
+  -Find the three-digits number-
-  *The digits do not repeat*
+  -The digits do not repeat-
-  *There is no zero in any digits*
+  -There is no zero in any digits-

 These are the rules:
-  *You will write a *three digit* number and the program will tell you *if any of your numbers is *fixed-in-place*, *guessed* somewhere in there, or not there at all *You can try numbers till you find the original one
+  -You will write a *three digit* number and the program will tell you -if any of your numbers is *fixed-in-place*, *guessed* somewhere in there, or not there at all -You can try numbers till you find the original one

 Example:
   -Let *345* be the number we should find...